 Maggie McCracken is passionate about propelling mission-minded organizations.
 As the founder of McCracken, a marketing and communications company, Maggie brings a toolbox of marketing expertise to help turn non-profit ambitions into action.
 A previous Target Marketing leader, she worked for over a decade on strategic planning efforts across all of Target’s business units.
 Originally from Indianapolis, Maggie graduated from Indiana University with a B.A. in Journalism.
 Maggie, and her husband Rich, have two girls and live in the Edina community.

 Communications And Program Assistant

-Julie Swoap has been an active volunteer in Edina Public Schools for the last 14 years serving in many capacities including PTO Co-President at Normandale Elementary School and Parent Volunteer Coordinator for Valley View Middle School Theater.
-She is the proud mother of 3 girls who have all attended Edina Public Schools (one has moved on to college and the other two are at the high school).
-Julie enjoys working for Edina Give and Go behind the scenes to help all Edina students enjoy the lite and learning opportunities the district offers.
+Julie Swoap has been an active volunteer in Edina Public Schools for the last 15 years serving in many capacities including PTO Co-President at Normandale Elementary School and Parent Volunteer Coordinator for Valley View Middle School Theater.
+She is the proud mother of 3 girls who have all attended Edina Public Schools (two have moved on to college and the other is at the high school).
+Julie enjoys working for Edina Give and Go behind the scenes to help all Edina students enjoy the life and learning opportunities the district offers.